-There can be many factors to the longevity of a tan, whether it is due to lifestyle, age, skincare routine, and the pre and post tan care.
+There can be many factors to the longevity of a tan, whether it is due to lifestyle, age, skincare routine, and pre and post-tan care.
 However, it is expected that the tan lasts around 5 to 10 days.
-The strength and shade of the tan also affect its lifespan of it with lighter applications fading off quicker.
+The strength and shade of the tan also affect its lifespan of it with lighter applications fading off more quickly.

 How soon can you shower after a tan?

 A general rule is to wait 4 to 6 hours before getting into the shower.
 It is also best to avoid sweating, getting wet, or applying anybody product within the time frame.
 Staying hydrated and moisturized is the best way to maintain the color of the tan for longer.
 Hot showers and oil baths are also things to avoid.

 How can you avoid or fix unwanted streaks?